Roarster/AdventOfCode2021/README.md

 of pointless object - doubt this is very idiomatic (or at least I hope not).

 Part 2 - complete.
 Very minor variation on part 1 so quite quick.

+### Day 5

+Part 1 - complete.
+Found this a bit easier, probably cause it was quite similar to day 4.

+Part 2 - complete.
+Struggled more with this than I should have.
+Turns out I really don't understand diagonals.
+Probably should've written it down on a piece of paper, in retrospect.